Baldwin–Kennedy meeting: Events of the meeting

 set the tone of the meeting because he stammers when he's upset and he stammered when he talked to Bobby and said that he was nauseated by the necessity of being in that room.
 I knew what he meant.
 It was not personal at all. ...
 Bobby took it personally.
 Bobby took it personally and turned away from him.
 That was a mistake because he turned toward us.
 We were the reasonable, responsible, mature representatives of the Black community.
 Lorraine Hansberry said, "You've got a great many very, very accomplished people in this room, Mr. Attorney General.
 But the only man who should be listened to is that man over there."

 Kennedy and Smith began to argue.
 Kennedy was particularly shocked when Smith said he would "never never never" join the military to fight against Cuba for the United States.
 The assembled group felt, generally, that Kennedy did not understand the depth of the problem at hand.
+Baldwin later explained his personal take: "it was a great shock to me that the Attorney General did not know that I would have trouble convincing my nephew to go to Cuba to liberate the Cubans in defense of a government which says it is doing everything it can and can't liberate me".

 In Sighted Eyes / Feeling Heart, a documentary about Lorraine Hansberry which aired on the PBS series American Masters in 2018, Harry Belafonte recalled that at this point Smith "bared his soul and all his pain and then said very aggressively 'Let me tell you something, in the midst of our oppression you expect to find us giddily going off to fight a war (i.e., Vietnam) that's your war, that's unjust, unfair, and so dishonorable it should shame you.
 I wouldn't pick up a gun to fight for this country.
 I'd die first.'"
+According to Baldwin, this statement caused the meeting's irreversible shift toward acrimony, and Kennedy's face turned purple but he remained silent.

 Hansberry told Kennedy: "Look, if you can't understand what this young man is saying, then we are without any hope at all because you and your brother are representatives of the best that a White America can offer; and if you are insensitive to this, then there's no alternative except our going in the streets ... and chaos".
-According to historian Arthur Schlesinger, "she talked wildly about giving guns to Negroes in the street so they could start killing white people."
+Arthur Schlesinger recorded Kennedy's recollection in his presidential biography: "she talked wildly about giving guns to Negroes in the street so they could start killing white people."
 Jerome Smith told Kennedy: "I'm close to the moment where I'm ready to take up a gun."